- Home

 Staff & Duties

-The Communications division is staffed by 8 full time Communications Officers and operates 24 hours a day, 7 days a week.
+The Emergency Dispatch Department is headed by a dispatch supervisor and currently staffed by nine full-time dispatchers.
+The Emergency Dispatch Department operates 24 hours a day, 7 days a week.

 - Answering all incoming phone lines to the Police Department